 Students develop the ability to record business transactions and prepare financial statements for a small business enterprise.
-Topics include accounting and the business environment; recording business transactions; adjusting entries; closing entries and completing the accounting cycle; merchandising accounting; accounting information systems; internal control and cash; receivables; property, plant and equipment; goodwill and intangible assets; and current liabilities and payroll accounting.
+Topics include accounting and the business environment; recording business transactions; adjusting entries; closing entries and completing the accounting cycle; merchandising accounting; accounting information systems; internal control and cash; receivables; property, plant and equipment; goodwill and intangible assets.

 - Analyze business events, using accounting and financial terms.

-- Record business events as entries in general, special, and multi-column journals.
+- Record business events in a journal, and review the use if spencial journals.

 - Post journal entries to the general and subsidiary ledger accounts.